Patient's Query

 Welcome back to icliniq.com.

-Endobronchial valve replacement therapy is non-surgical option for patients with advanced COPD.
+Endobronchial valve replacement therapy is a non-surgical option for patients with advanced COPD.
 It improves exercise tolerance, lung function, and quality of life.
-It improves 5 year survival rate from 40 to 60%.
-But it is available in a very few centers and expert team is required to carry out the procedure.
-The procedure of bronchoscopic lung volume reduction therapy with endobronchial valve replacement is simple with no major complications.
-Approximately only 1 out of 10 patients with advanced emphysema are eligible for valve treatment as all patients does not fulfill eligibility criteria.
-So, it is very important to discuss the case well in advance with the doctor performing this valve replacement.
-He is the best judge to decide if Valve replacement is possible or not.
+It also increases the 5-year survival rate from 40 to 60 percent.
+However, it is available at only a few centers, and an expert team is required to carry out the procedure.
+The process of bronchoscopic lung volume reduction therapy with endobronchial valve replacement is straightforward, with no major complications.
+Approximately only 1 out of 10 patients with advanced emphysema are eligible for valve treatment, as not all patients meet the eligibility criteria.
+Therefore, it is very important to discuss the case well in advance with the doctor performing the valve replacement, as they are the best judge to decide if valve replacement is possible or not.

-As discussed earlier, the general condition of your father is very critical at present.
-So it is advisable to continue with Oxygen Support and neutralization treatment now.
-Once he is able to wean off oxygen and symptoms have improved, you can discuss about further treatment with the concerned center. they will carry out necessary investigations and decide further plan.
+As discussed earlier, your father’s general condition is very critical at present.
+It is advisable to continue with oxygen support and neutralization treatment for now.
+Once he can wean off oxygen and his symptoms have improved, you can discuss further treatment with the concerned center.
+They will carry out the necessary investigations and decide on the next steps.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!